AdobeDocs/workfront.en/help/classic/administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/reorder-system-statuses.md

 # Reorder system-level and group statuses

-s mAs a Workfront administrator, you can change the order of project, task, and issue statuses for everyone in the system or for a single group.
+s mAs a Workfront administrator, you can change the order of project, task, and issue statuses for ```<MadCap:conditionalText data-mc-conditions="SnippetConditions-wf-groups.system-level"> everyone in the system or for a single group</MadCap:conditionalText>```.

 >[!NOTE]
 >
->* Reordering the statuses at the system level does not affect the order of statuses within groups.
+>* ```<MadCap:conditionalText data-mc-conditions="SnippetConditions-wf-groups.system-level"> Reordering</MadCap:conditionalText>``` the statuses at the system level does not affect the order of statuses within groups.
 >
 >  However, the statuses within a newly created top-level group inherit the order of the system-level statuses.
 (A new subgroup inherits the order of the statuses in the group one level up.)
 >
 >* You can reorder locked statuses.
-For information about locked statuses, see Create or edit a status.
+For information about locked statuses, see [Create or edit a status](../../../administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/create-or-edit-a-status.md).
+>* Group administrators can also reorder statuses used in their groups.
+For more information, see [Reorder group statuses](../../../administration-and-setup/manage-groups/manage-group-statuses/reorder-group-statuses-from-groups-area.md).
 >

 ## Access requirements